jjloomis/adobe-indesign-basics/creating-a-stroke.md

-# Creating a stroke
+# Creating a line

-1. Click the Stroke tool in the toolbar.
+1. Click the Line tool in the toolbar.
-2. Click and drag to create a stroke on your document.
+2. Click and drag to create a line on your document.